MatheusBorgesBS/Consumer-Rating-Predictor/README.md

 [Download Dataset] (https://www.mediafire.com/file/yo5c4488n3gmf40/dados2025.json/file)

-Place the downloaded file in the `data/` directory of this repository.
+Place the downloaded file in the same directory of this repository.

 ## Techniques Used